brianluft/arcadia/project/TASKS.md

     -  Mandatory parameter: `ZoomPath zoomPath`.
 The caller must specify the click location the same way that `ScreenUse` works, so they can drill down a series of screenshots until a grid dot is over the desired click location, then switch to `MouseUse` to click there.
 We click in the dead center of the zoom path's rectangle on the primary monitor.
     - Mandatory parameter: `MouseButtons button`
     - Mandatory parameter: `bool double` -- true for double-click.
+    - Procedure
-    - Confirm first with `SafetyManager.ConfirmClick`
+        - Confirm with `SafetyManager.ConfirmClick`
+        - Grab `Application.OpenForms` and hide them all.
+Wait 500ms
+        - Click
+        - Re-show the forms we hid.

 - [ ] Create CLI command "mouse-click".
     - Mandatory parameter: `--zoomPath <comma-separated Coords>`.
 Example `--zoomPath A2,B6`